kennethleungty/Logistic-Regression-Assumptions/README.md

 # Assumptions of Logistic Regression, Clearly Explained
-### Intuitive guide (with Python codes) to understanding and implementing the assumption checks behind one of the most important statistical techniques in data science - Logistic Regression
+### Understanding and implementing the assumption checks behind one of the most important statistical techniques in data science - Logistic Regression

 - Logistic regression is a highly effective modeling technique that has remained a mainstay in statistics since its development in the 1940s.
 - Given its popularity and utility, data practitioners should understand the fundamentals of logistic regression before using it to tackle data and business problems.